a-r-d/a-r-d.github.io/_posts/2018-02-16-first-attempt-at-systematic-trading-algorithms.markdown

 ## Let's get going.
 Here is the basic strategy.

 As I mentioned before I am going to use moving averages.
-Specifically I will be using Exponential moving averages and look for a crossover between a short and long moving average period.
-It looks like this on a chart:
+Specifically I will be using [Exponential Moving Averages](https://www.investopedia.com/terms/e/ema.asp) and look for a crossover between a short and long moving average period.
+An _exponential moving average_ is similar to a _simple moving average_ except that it is weighted to favor more recent time periods so you can pick up trend changes faster. __In the chart below I plot two moving averages at different time periods and we can see them cross.__

 ![Moving average crossover NVDA](/images/sma-ema-signals.png){: .center-image }

 The above is a chart of Nvidia stock over the past couple of months.
 I plotted a short exponential moving average and longer simple moving average.
 You can clearly see the crossover points occur and the trend change direction.
-I have the crossovers marked with "BUY" and "SELL", you can see how this would be profitable.
+When the shorter period is on top you buy, when the longer period is on top you sell.
+I have the crossovers marked with _"BUY"_ and _"SELL"_, you can see how this would be profitable.
 It doesn't always work out that nicely, and the market doesn't always trend, but in trending markets this works well.

 To be clear I may not end up using these indicators.
 But the following are experiments using the the [Exponential Moving Average as an indicator](https://www.investopedia.com/terms/e/ema.asp) or "EMA" from here on out.